namishh/com/content/blog/devlogs/pico.md

 <br>

 The select menu in itself is not really hard to implement.
 It just gives you three boons at random whose `c` method returns true.
-Then I just show them on top of some overlay and lets the player navigate with arrow keys and select with the primary key.
+Then I just show them on top of some overlay and allows the player navigate with arrow keys and select with the primary key.
 I did run into a lot of input handling bugs in this portion and I had to introduce some more global state variables to handle it.

 ![img](https://u.cubeupload.com/namishhhh/20251111002613online.gif)